Eruant/Essence/README.md

 # Essence #
-A javascript engin for creating canvas based environments
+A javascript engine for creating canvas based environments

 ## Modules ##